thunlp/EntityDuetNeuralRanking/README.md

 Results on ClueWeb09 and CluWeb12.
 All models are trained on Anchor-Doc pairs in ClueWeb.
 These results only leverage entity embedding and entity description.
+For EDRM of English version, please refer to our [OpenMatch tookit](https://github.com/thunlp/OpenMatch)
 ClueWeb09:

 | Method | NDCG@20 | ERR@20 |